-Foods to Avoid or Minimize for our Meat & Fruit-Focused Approach
+Foods to Avoid or Minimize for Optimizing Metabolism & Health

 Following is a list of foods to avoid, or enjoy infrequently, whether or not you may be following our Meats & Sweets High Vitality Diet, meat, dairy, eggs and fruit-focused dietary approach for optimizing metabolism and health.

 Generally speaking, the majority of people would benefit from avoiding or greatly minimizing the foods to avoid listed, as they are known to contribute to ill health, weight gain, disease, and/or accelerated aging.